BradleyCodeU/bradleycodeu.github.io/_gdad/html/sololearnhtml3.md

 title: SoloLrn HTML 3
 ---

-Go to [sololearn.com/Play/HTML](https://www.sololearn.com/Play/HTML) and complete Lessons 15.1 Tables through 24.1 Module 2 Quiz.
-This includes the several Code Repo activities.
+Go to [https://www.sololearn.com/learning/1014](https://www.sololearn.com/learning/1014) and complete Lessons 15.1 Tables through 24.1 Module 2 Quiz.
+You do NOT need to complete the PRO activities.

  *Topics include lists, tables, inline and block elements, forms, and hexadecimal colors.*